ManneN1/GladiusEx-WotLK/README.md

 ## Installing

-The folder "GladiusExBackport-Cata-master must be renamed to "GladiusEx" and placed in /Interface/AddOns (relative the WoW root folder).
+The folder "GladiusExBackport-WotLK-master must be renamed to "GladiusEx" and placed in /Interface/AddOns (relative the WoW root folder).

 ### Note